grace-notes/website/contents/topics/paul-second-letter-to-corinth.md

 to him, for he was nearly concerned in all the steps of the collection now in progress.

-[^1]: This article is from Conybeare, W. J. and Howson,
-J. S, *The Life and Epistles of St. Paul, Chapter 15*
+[^1]: This article is from Conybeare, W. J. and Howson, J. S, *The Life and Epistles of St. Paul, Chapter 15*

 [^2]: It has been questioned whet her St. Paul here refers to the Ephesian tumult of Acts 19; and it is urged that he was not then in danger of his life.
-But had he been found by the mob during the period of their excitement, there can be little doubt that he would have been torn to pieces, or perhaps thrown to wild beasts in the Arena;
-and it seems improbable that within so short a period he should again have been exposed to peril of his life in the same place, and that nothing should have been said of it in the Acts.
+But had he been found by the mob during the period of their excitement, there can be little doubt that he would have been torn to pieces, or perhaps thrown to wild beasts in the Arena; and it seems improbable that within so short a period he should again have been exposed to peril of his life in the same place, and that nothing should have been said of it in the Acts.
 Some commentators have held (and the view has been ably advocated by Dean Alford) that St. Paul refers to a. dangerous attack of illness.
 With this opinion we so far agree that we believe St. Paul to have been suffering from bodily illness when he wrote this Epistle.
 St. Paul’s statement here that he was “self-doomed to death” certainly looks very like a reference to a very dangerous illness, in which he had despaired of recovery.

-[^3]: The word means *you read aloud*, that is, when the Epistles of St. Paul were read publicly to the congregation.
+[^3]: The word means *you read aloud*, that is, when the Epistles of St.
+Paul were read publicly to the congregation.
 Compare 1 Thess.
 5:27.

 [^4]: Literally, the earnest money, i.e. a small sum which was paid in advance, as the ratification of a bargain; a custom which still prevails in many countries.
 The gift of the Holy Spirit in this life is said by St. Paul to be the earnest of their future inheritance; he repeats the expression 2 Cor.
 5:5, and Eph.
 1:14, and expresses the same thing under a different metaphor Rom.
 8:23.

 [^5]: St. Paul adds this sentence to soften what might seem the magisterial tone of the preceding, in which he had implied his power to punish the Corinthians.

 [^6]: i.e. First Corinthians

 [^7]: Literally, *if any man has caused pain;*a milder expression which would not in English bear so definite a meaning as it does in the Greek.

 [^8]: Not *many* (AV); but *the majority*.
 See, for the punishment, 1 Cor.
 5:4.

 [^9]: The best MSS have the neuter, not the masculine.

 [^10]: Namely, from the Christians at Troas.

-[^11]: The verb here used (which is mistranslated in A.
-V.) means to lead a man as a captive in a triumphal procession; the full phrase means, to lead captive in a triumph over the enemies of Christ.
+[^11]: The verb here used (which is mistranslated in A.  V.) means to lead a man as a captive in a triumphal procession; the full phrase means, to lead captive in a triumph over the enemies of Christ.
 The metaphor is taken from the triumphal procession of a victorious general.
 God is celebrating His triumph over His enemies; St. Paul (who had been so great an opponent of the Gospel) is a captive following in the train of the triumphal procession yet (at the same time, by a characteristic change of metaphor) an incense bearer, scattering incense (which was always done on these occasions) as the procession moves on.
 Some of the conquered enemies were put to death when the procession reached the Capitol; to them the smell of the incense was “an odor of death unto death;” to the rest who were spared, ‘an odor of life unto life.’
-The metaphor appears to ha\\’e been a favorite one with St. Paul;
-it occurs again Col. 2:15.
+The metaphor appears to have been a favorite one with St. Paul; it occurs again Col. 2:15.

 [^12]: Literally, *to sell by retail*, including a notion of fraud in the selling.
 Compare the similar imputations against his Judaizing adversaries in 1 Thess.
 2:3.

 [^13]: Literally, *being manifestly shown to be a letter of Christ conveyed by my ministration.*

 [^14]: Literally, *to reach any conclusion by my own reason.*

 [^15]: Literally, *if the ministration of death in letters, graven upon stones, was born in glory.*

 [^16]: The whole of this contrast between the glory of the new and the old dispensations, appears to confirm the hypothesis that St. Paul’s chief antagonists at Corinth were of the Judaizing party.

 [^17]: Literally, *For that which has been glorified in this particular, has not been glorified, because of the glory which surpasses it.*

 [^18]: See Exo.
 34:35.
 St. Paul here (as usual) blends the allegorical with the historical view of the passage referred to in the Old Testament.

 [^19]: *In their synagogues* is implied in the term used here.
 Compare Acts 15:21.

 [^20]: Perhaps there may be here an allusion to the Tallith, which (if we may assume this practice to be as old as the apostolic age) was worn in the synagogue by every worshipper, and was literally a veil hanging down over the breast.

 [^21]: “From glory” indicates the origin of this transformation, namely, *the glory shining on us*; “to glory,” the effect; namely, *the reflection of that glory by us.* For the metaphor, compare 1 Cor.
 13:12.
 We observe that in both passages that even the representation of divine truth given us by Christianity is only a *reflection* of the reality.

 [^22]: Referring to his conversion from a state of Jewish unbelief.

 [^23]: The whole of this passage, from this point to 5:10, shows that St. Paul was suffering from bodily illness when he wrote.
 See also 12:7-9.

 [^24]: Literally, *while death works in me, life works in you.*i.e. the mortal peril to which St. Paul exposed himself was the instrument of bringing spiritual life to his converts.

 [^25]: The literal translation would be, *that the favor which has abounded might, through the thanksgiving of the greater number, overflow to the praise of God.*

 [^26]: Literally, “Ifindeed I shall be found clad: and not stripped of my clothing”, I.e. If, at the Lord’s coming, I shall be found still living in the flesh.
 We know from other passages, that it was a matter of uncertainty with St. Paul whether he should survive to behold the second coming of Christ or not.
 Compare I Thess.
 4:15, and 1 Cor.
 15:51.
 So, in the next verse, he expresses his desire that his fleshly body should be transformed into a spiritual body, without being ‘unclad’ by death.
 The metaphor of ‘nakedness’ as combined with ‘tent’ seems suggested by the Oriental practice of striking the tent very early in the morning, often before the travelers are dressed.
 So we read in .McCheyne’s account of his journey through the desert, “When morning began to dawn, our tents were taken down.
 Often we have found ourselves shelterless before being fully dressed.’
 (Life McCheyne, p.
 92.)
 It should be observed that the original denotes simply dressed, clad, the antithesis to naked.

 [^27]: The original cannot mean *all were dead* (AV), but *all died*.
 The death of all for whom He died, was virtually involved in His death.

 [^28]: We agree [with other commentators] that this cannot refer to any actual knowledge which St. Paul had of our Lord when upon earth; it would probably have been “Jesus” had that been meant.

 [^29]: This passage is not to be found exactly in the Old Testament, although 2 Sam.
 7:14 and Jer.
 31:9 and 32:38, contain the substance of it.

 [^30]: Indignation against the offender.